 5. Knead Dough: With your hands knead dough in the bowl to form a large shaggy dough.
 Transfer the dough to a lightly floured work surface.
 Add an additional tablespoon of ice water to the smaller piece of dough left in the bowl and knead to bring them together.
 Transfer the remaining dough to the work surface and knead a couple of times.
 The dough will look mostly hydrated but some dry spots will remain.

-6. Roll Dough: Lightly flour the work surface and roll dough into a long rectangle until it is about ½ – ¾ inch thick.
+6. Roll Dough: Lightly flour the work surface and using a rolling pin roll out the dough into a long rectangle until it is about ½ – ¾ inch thick.
 Dust with additional flour as needed to prevent sticking.
 Tip: flip the dough over once or twice to make sure it isn’t sticking to the work surface.

-7. First Turn: Place the short side of the rectangle so that it is facing you and cover the bottom two-thirds of the dough with half the remaining grated butter.
+7. First Turn: Using a pastry brush gently remove any excess flour.
+Place the short side of the rectangle so that it is facing you and cover the bottom two-thirds of the dough with half the remaining grated butter.
 Fold the dough into thirds by folding the top third of the dough down over half the butter and then folding the bottom third up over the top.

 9. Third Turn: Rotate the dough 90 degrees and roll it into a rectangle.
 Fold the dough into thirds again.
 This time without butter.
-Wrap dough tightly in plastic and refrigerate for 1 hour.
-Chill the dough for an hour and then roll and cut as needed for the recipe.
+Wrap dough tightly in plastic wrap and refrigerate for 1 hour.
+After the dough has chilled for at least an hour roll it out and cut as needed for the recipe.
 Tip: when cutting puff pastry use a sharp floured knife to prevent the layers from getting squished.

 Frequently Asked Questions